What is a SkiErg and How To Use One

 There’s an exciting new piece of fitness equipment on the market – and it comes from one of the most recognized and respected brands out there.
 It is the SkiErg from Concept 2, the people behind the world’s most popular rowing machine.

 The SkiErg take the extremely popular – and very effective – sport of Nordic skiing and makes it accessible to anyone, anywhere.
 In this article, we take a close look at the SkiErg so that you can decide if it belongs in your home gym.

 What is the SkiErg?

 It is similar to a rower or an assault bike or skipping in terms of being a low complexity cyclical conditioning piece of equipment.
 The focus is on cardiovascular and respiratory fitness.
 The unit looks like a Concept 2 rower that has been mounted on the wall.
 This allows you to grab the two handles and simulate the Nordic Rowing action.

 The SkiErg uses the same flywheel resistance and electronic monitoring systems as the Concept 2 Rower.
-An advanced monitor provides immediate, accurate and reliable feedback on you workout.
-In fact, the SkiErg is fitted with Concept 2’s most advanced Performance Monitor, the PM5.
+An advanced monitor provides immediate, accurate and reliable feedback on your workout.
+In fact, it is fitted with Concept 2’s most advanced Performance Monitor, the PM5.